 This program calls upon importing businesses and service providers to establish policies enhancing their own security practices and those of business partners involved in the supply chain, based on the following C-TPAT security criteria:

-Once these policies are given an effect, imports by these businesses would be given a “Fast Lane” by the US Customs.
+Once these policies are given effect, imports by these businesses would be given a “Fast Lane” by US Customs.